 Pro tip: A typical aquarium filter produces a smooth electric hum and the sound of flowing water.
-Different aquarium filters, such as canister filters with a sump, produce bubble noise, waterfall noise, or gentle pump noise.
+Different aquarium filters, such as canister filters with a sump, produce bubble, waterfall, or gentle pump noise.

 Common types of aquarium filter noises

 Not all aquarium filter noises are harmful to fish.
 Aquarium filters are designed to splash in various sounds that mimic natural scenes for fish.
 For instance, some aquarium filters produce waterfall noises, and others produce bubble noises that are serene and satisfying.

 Here are the common types of aquarium filter noises:

 The waterfall noise occurs when the tank’s water level is too low.
 Therefore, the filter splashes water a longer distance than usual.
 The further the water drops, the louder the aquarium filter noise.
 Intense waterfall noises can make your fish anxious and restless.
 The fish may also find it difficult to eat or swim against the powerful currents.

 However, some aquarium filters are designed to mimic waterfall noises.
 If that’s the case, regulate the sound to comfortable levels to keep your aquarium livestock happy.
 The most effective way to fix aquarium filter waterfall noise is to increase the water volume in your aquarium.
 If the filter is submerged correctly, the water will not splash more or cause noises.